Powered by

 Apart from these circumstances, women are most affected by storms and other natural disasters.
 Independent journalist Shuchita Jha says that most women in rural environments are dependent on men.
 In such a situation, when men's livelihood is in danger, the needs of women and the resources provided to them are reduced.
 Giving an example, she says, "if the father's income is affected then the girl's education will be stopped first, not the boy's."

-Question of women leadership
+Question of Women Leadership

 Women are generally not the major decision-makers in an household.
 Similarly, the presence of women amongst decision-makers in the global climate discourse is negligible, as mentioned above.
 On the other side, there is faith in female leadership.
 As per a European Investment Bank survey, 45 per cent of men and 60 per cent of women in the European Union believe that the fight against climate change could be more effective if women leaders were given important political responsibilities.
-To ensure women leadership, Shuchita affirms that all nations should decide to proactively place women in political leadership roles.
+To ensure women's leadership, Shuchita affirms that all nations should decide to proactively place women in political leadership roles.

 "Every developed nation is grappling with the issues of patriarchy.
 This results in denied access to education and leadership roles for women.
 Unless improvements are made on these issues, they will not be reflected globally."